MSFTJesseLiu/Neo4j-Exploration/README.md

 ## Neo4j Cluster Operation in Production
-We can create Neo4j cluster or single Neo4j VM on Azure, AWS or GCP
+We can create Neo4j cluster or single Neo4j instance on Azure, AWS or GCP

 ![](2019-08-27-17-41-23.png)

 ### Causal Clustering

-- The out of the box solution provides fault tolerance, scalability, consistency (read-your-own-writes), and availability.
+- The out of the box clustering solution that provides fault tolerance, scalability, consistency (read-your-own-writes), and availability.

 ![](2019-08-28-15-03-25.png)

-- Core servers has master/slave relationship, so if we lost the connection with the master node, they will auto raise a slave node to become the master, and when the previous master come back, it will become a slave.
+- Core servers has master-slave relationship, so if we lost the connection with the master node, they will auto raise a slave node to become the master, and when the previous master come back, it will become a slave.

-- Write commitment: once a majority of Core Servers in a cluster (N/2+1) have accepted the transaction, it is safe to acknowledge the commit to the end user application.
+- Write commitment: Once a majority of Core Servers in a cluster (N/2+1) have accepted the transaction, it is safe to acknowledge the commit to the end user application.
 This means that to tolerate two failed Core Servers we would need to have a cluster of five Cores.
 So if you only have two cores, then it is not fault telerant, cuz once one core failed, we lost the ability to write.

 - Read Replicas are asynchronously replicated from Core Servers via transaction logs.
-We usually have large nus of Read Repicas and treat them as disposable.
-Losing a Read Replica does not impact the cluster’s availability or fault tolerance, it jumberst lower the query throughput.
+We usually have large numbers of Read Repicas and treat them as disposable.
+Losing a Read Replica does not impact the cluster’s availability or fault tolerance, it just lower the query throughput.

 #### Logging
 - Query Logging as a file ``query.log`` in VM.